One time, we were cooking brownies and realized we were out of sugar-total disaster, right? That's when a friend saved the day by suggesting sucanat.

 3 - Honey

 In case we ever run out of sucanat, honey is there to save our baking day.
-Honey brings a floral, sweet flavor to our goodies.
+Honey brings a floral, sweet flavor to our goodies, with tasting notes that vary depending on the flowers the bees visited.

 4 - Coconut Sugar

-Coconut sugar is our secret weapon for adding a touch of caramel flavor.
-It’s not quite as sweet as sucanat, but it has a rich taste that works wonders in baked goods.
+Coconut sugar is our secret weapon for adding some caramel flavor (made from the sap of the coconut palm, Cocos nucifera).
+It's not quite as sweet as sucanat, but it has a rich taste that works wonders in baked goods.

 5 - Date Syrup